Marianne Lederer: Research

 The launch of the Interpretive Theory of Translation, in the 1970s promoted translation as a triangular process rather than a linear coding.
 The theory has heavily influenced translation and interpretation pedagogy throughout the world.
 Marianne Lederer's work on the Interpretive Theory has been widely used in teaching of interpreting, and her works have been translated into English, Chinese, Georgian, Arabic, Serbian, Korean, Hungarian, Dutch, Spanish and Persian.

 Together with Danica Seleskovitch, she was one of the first translators to break away from the structural linguistics, which still dominated in the 1970s.
 This was done by placing the translator at the centre of the process, and to turn to other disciplines, such as psychology and neuropsychology, to explain the cognitive process of interpreting and translation.
-She is also one of the founders and promotors of the so called Paris-school of interpreting which promotes interpreting into a mother tongue or L1.
+She was also one of the founders and promotors of the so called Paris-school of interpreting which promotes interpreting into a mother tongue or L1.

-Lederer is co-editor of Forum, an international journal of interpretation and translation, published by John Benjamins Publishing Company, member of the International Association of Conference Interpreters (AIIC), and the European Society of Translation Studies (EST).
+Lederer was co-editor of Forum, an international journal of interpretation and translation, published by John Benjamins Publishing Company, member of the International Association of Conference Interpreters (AIIC), and the European Society of Translation Studies (EST).
 In 2002, she received The Danica Seleskovitch Prize for prominent work for interpreters and research into interpreting.